nekitivlev/CompoundExpressions/CompoundExpressionsProposal.md

 ## Abstract

-This proposal aims to add the ability to declare local variables directly in if and while condition expressions in Kotlin.
+After researching a large number of discussions/tickets/analogs in other languages it was decided that most of the requested features already exist in Kotlin in one form or another, so in this proposal we concentrated on adding compound expressions to if and while statements.

 ## Table of contents
 - Abstract